inseven/statuspanel/README.markdown

 N.B.
 Typically Emoji are square, and will hang just below the baseline (c.f., g and 🙃).
 It is therefore perfectly acceptable to have a 9x9 character, in a 10 x 10 image, or an 18 x 18 character in a 20 x 20 image (at 2x).

+Unicode Character Table seems to be a good resource for getting unicode code points: https://unicode-table.com/en/sets/top-emoji/.

 ## Service

 ### Heroku